 With a multi-band compressor you can compress most often 4 different frequency ranges (the bands).
 Don’t do too much as little differences will have great impact in the mastering stage.
 With the right treatment it is possible to create a slightly tighter and louder end product.
 Most likely it sounds better to have a longer attack and release on the low frequencies and faster attack and release on the higher frequencies.

 An exciter is used to add harmonics, this will give a certain type of extra sound to the track.
 All exciters sound differently, so feel free to play around with those and listen what sounds best.

 A stereo widener can be used to widen the mix.
 Preferably use a stereo widener that has a multi-band option as well.
 With this you can center the low frequencies and widen the highs, which will lead to a wider overall mix.

 Finally apply the maximizer.
 The maximizer will reduce the difference in peak level and RMS (root mean square) level.
 The peak level is the loudness of the peaks in the mix, the RMS level is the actual loudness that you and I can hear.
 Therefore a maximizer reduces dynamics but creates loudness in exchange.
 In commercial releases the RMS level is somewhere between -3 dB and -8 dB.
 You are aiming to find that perfect balance between dynamics and loudness.

 A great mastering plugin that is easy to use is iZotope Ozone 5, which contains all necessary plugins.

 When you are finished with all this, export or bounce your track as a 320kbps mp3 and listen to it on all different sound sources you can find.
 I mean crappy laptop speakers, car stereo, your iPod earplugs, everything.
 This is how most of your listeners are going to hear it, in mp3 on shitty speakers or earplugs.
 If your mix sounds acceptable on the majority of these, you did a good job.

-We hope this post was insightful for you.
+We hope the mixing and mastering tips we talked about here was insightful for you.